lappis-unb/decidim-govbr/README.md

-# Decidim Amazônia
+# Decide

 Free Open-Source participatory democracy, citizen participation and open government for cities and organizations

-This is the open-source repository for decidim-amazonia, based on [Decidim](https://github.com/decidim/decidim).
+This is the open-source repository for decide, based on [Decidim](https://github.com/decidim/decidim).

 ## Setting up the application